 Reminders

-- Some tree species require pruning during the dormant season to prevent the spread of diseases.
-These tree species will be pruned first.
-Pruning crews will return to prune the remaining trees at a later date.
+• Some tree species require pruning during the dormant season to prevent the spread of diseases.
+These tree species will be pruned between the months of November and March.
+If a tree is skipped that requires pruning during the dormant season, pruning crews will return to prune the remaining trees at a later date.